-HalioDx SAS, an independent immuno-oncology diagnostic company, today announced that its assay Halioseek™ CR (PD-L1/CD8) - previously designated as Immunoseek CR - is available as a clinical research service for biopharmaceutical companies and academic centers.
+HalioDx SAS, an independent immuno-oncology diagnostic company, today announced that its assay Halioseek™ CR (PD-L1/CD8) is available as a clinical research service for biopharmaceutical companies and academic centers.
 Halioseek™ CR has been optimized for Non-Small Cell Lung Cancer (NSCLC).
 The assay can be used to evaluate other tumor types.

 PD1/PD-L1 pathway blockade has elicited durable clinical responses in a fraction of cancer patients but clinicians are still waiting for a robust predictive biomarker of response.
 Today, we know that PD-L1 expression is more an indicator of the likelihood of response than a predictor of response, this is why the solution must include the other key parameter of the game: the intra-tumor immune response.
 Today, HalioDx provides clinicians and biopharmaceutical developers the very first standardized assay that will allow them to analyze these two biomarkers simultaneously.